Max Garcia

-Max Garcia (born November 9, 1991) is an American football guard for the Arizona Cardinals of the National Football League (NFL).
-He was a team captain at Florida, where he was recognized as second-team all-SEC in 2014.
-He was drafted by the Denver Broncos in the fourth round, 133rd overall, in the 2015 NFL Draft.
+Max Garcia (born November 9, 1991) is an American professional football guard.
+He played college football for the Florida Gators and was recognized as second-team All-SEC in 2014.
+He was selected by the Denver Broncos of the National Football League (NFL) in the fourth round, 133rd overall, in the 2015 NFL draft.

 Early life

 Garcia was named honorable mention Class 5A All-Georgia his senior year at Norcross High School.
-He also competed in the shot put and discuss events.
+He also competed in the shot put and discus throw events.
 Garcia traveled to Australia in the summer of 2009 to compete in World Track meet.

 College career

 Garcia originally attended the University of Maryland before transferring to the University of Florida.
 He redshirted in 2012 due to NCAA transfer rules, and started 12 games at left tackle for Maryland in 2011.
-Garcia started 37-of-39 games played at the University of Florida and the University of Maryland, earning starts at left tackle, left guard and center.
-He was voted second-team All-Southeastern Conference as a senior at Florida after starting all 13 games at center for the Gators following an offseason transition from left tackle and left guard.
+Garcia started 37 of 39 games played at Florida and Maryland, earning starts at left tackle, left guard and center.
+He was voted second-team All-Southeastern Conference (SEC) as a senior at Florida after starting all 13 games at center for the Gators following an offseason transition from left tackle and left guard.
 Garcia graded out to more than 97 percent in his 757 snaps played, and was on the Rimington Trophy (nation’s top center) watch list.
 He was named SEC Offensive Lineman of the Week on two occasions.
 Garcia started all 12 games and saw action at both left tackle and left guard in his first year competing with the Gators, and anchored the offensive line after being the only starter to not miss time due to injury.

 Garcia played in the 2015 Senior Bowl and Medal of Honor Bowl following his collegiate career.